dmin/redux-data/readme.md

 ### Schema
 Your schema tells Redux-Data the types of records your application uses, as well as information about how to fetch and mutate those records located on your server.

 A Redux-Data schema is simply an object.
 Each property of the schema object is the name of a record type, and the corresponding value provides information about the record type.
 The special `$adapter` property of the schema identifies the application wide default adapter (more information on adapters in a moment).
-See documentation about the schema for more information.
 The schema for our example installation is as follows:

 ```javascript
 // schema.js